-SEO is a service offered by marketing professionals, to give your website the best possible chance of being displayed when a user is searching online for your service or product.
+SEO stands for Search Engine Optimisation, a service offered by marketers to give your website the best possible chance of being displayed when a user is searching online for your service or product.

-When a new website is created, bearing in mind there are millions of new websites going live every single day, Google doesn’t automatically know what industry it’s in, they don’t know whether users find the website useful and they certainly don’t yet know if it’s worth displaying in the prized top positions.
+When a new website is created (bearing in mind there are hundreds of thousands of new websites going live every single day), Google doesn’t automatically know what industry it’s in, they don’t know whether users find the website useful and they certainly don’t yet know if it’s worth displaying in the prized top positions.

 I, therefore, liken SEO to the process of getting someone who is extremely busy to both know and like you, and that person is Google.